8 Ways Social Media Can Help You Get a Job

 Further Reading

 Almost everyone has a social media account these days.
-Whether you're a loyal Facebook fan or write a regular blog, you need to know how your social media activity affects your job.
-First Amendment Rights According to your First Amendment...
+Whether you're a loyal Facebook fan or write a regular blog, you need to know how your social media activity can affect your job.
+First Amendment Rights According to your First Amendment rights...

-The second generation of the World Wide Web, commonly referred to as Web 2.0, is ever expanding and giving users more ability than ever to collaborate and interact with each other in a virtual community.
-Even if you and your clients aren't actively ...
+The second generation of the World Wide Web, commonly referred to as Web 2.0, is ever expanding and gives users more ability than ever to collaborate and interact in virtual communities.
+Even if you and your clients aren't actively involved in site...

-The second generation of the World Wide Web, commonly referred to as Web 2.0, is ever expanding and giving users more ability than ever to collaborate and interact with each other in a virtual community.
-Even if you and your clients aren't actively i...
+The second generation of the World Wide Web, commonly referred to as Web 2.0, continues to expand and gives users more ability than ever to collaborate and interact in virtual communities.
+Even if you and your clients aren't actively involved in si...

-It's not uncommon for a celebrity or other high profile figure to post something incendiary on Twitter, only to claim, an hour later, that their account was hacked.
-But if we're being honest, how likely is it that they just regretted posting it, and ...
+It's not uncommon for a celebrity or other high-profile figure to post something incendiary on Twitter, then claim, shortly after, that their account was hacked.
+Often the simple explanation is regret, but accounts do get compromised and it's worth...